 - 2 eggs at room temperature

-- Place olive oil in large stock pot over medium high heat.
+- Place olive oil in a large stock pot over medium high heat.

-- Add pork to pot.
-Begin to brown the pork for about 5 minutes making sure to stir a bit so it doesn’t stick to pan.
-Once pork has browned remove from pot and set aside.
+- Add pork to the pot.
+Begin to brown the pork for about 5 minutes making sure to stir a bit so it doesn’t stick to the pan.
+Once pork has browned remove from the pot and set aside.

 - Add onion, leeks, and fennel.
 Saute for about 3 to 4 minutes until they become translucent.
 Add the herbs and stir to combine.